-Thank you to everyone who participated in our last educator survey!
+Thank you to everyone who participated in the April 2021 educator survey.
 As always, we’re so grateful for your feedback on how things are going and how we can improve your experience at Outschool.

 📅🙌🏽 Shoutouts for scheduling